Skip to content

 ParameterValueUnitContext

-Zero-Field Splitting (D)2.87GHzNV electronic spin resonance frequency
+NV Zero-Field Splitting (D)2.87GHzNV electronic spin ground state

-Excitation Wavelength532nmGreen laser for optical pumping
+Excitation Wavelength (λex)532nmGreen laser optical pumping

-Emission Wavelength Range650 - 800nmPhonon sideband fluorescence
+Detection Wavelength (λdet)650 - 800nmPhonon sideband fluorescence

 SPCM Detection Efficiency> 70%At 700 nm